Phononic/Sean_Lubner_250HWs/hw11/README.txt

 AY250 Homework 11
 Sean Lubner

+The main results of the homework can be found in the ipython notebook hw11.ipynb, the model can be found in the file PlayerModel.py

 Notes:
 * The data files being used are modified to remove a "double tab" between the word "Player" and "Team" in the first row of each data file.